 A person who is a citizen or a permanent resident of a country other than the United States is classified as an international applicant.
-In addition to submitting an International Student Application, international applicants must comply with the following:
+To comply with federal laws and immigration requirements, international students must be degree-seeking students in order to enroll at NMJC.
+Before an I-20 will be issued, in addition to submitting an International Student Application, international applicants must comply with the following: